THE BIRTH CONTROL IMPLANT

 ARM YOURSELF AGAINST UNPLANNED PREGNANCY

-The contraceptive implant is as effective as other hormonal methods of contraception.
+The birth control implant is as effective as other hormonal methods of birth control.
 It is a small, flexible plastic rod that contains a reservoir of the hormone progestin, which is constantly released through the entire body.
-The hormone prevents the ovaries from releasing eggs, and also thickens the cervical mucus, making it harder for the sperm to move.
+This hormone analog of body’s natural progesterone prevents the ovaries from releasing eggs, and also thickens the cervical mucus, making it harder for the sperm to move.

-You should consult your doctor or nurse when deciding if the contraceptive implant is right for you.
+You should consult your doctor or nurse when deciding if the birth control implant is right for you.
 If you do decide to get one fitted, your doctor or nurse will do this for you.
-A local anesthetic will take the pain out of the procedure, in which the implant is placed under the skin of your inner upper arm.
+A local anesthetic may take the pain out of the procedure, in which the implant is placed under the skin of your inner upper arm.
 Once that's done, there's little to do or remember.
-The implant will release hormones for up to three years, so it's a good choice for all women who want a reliable, long-acting contraceptive.
-Should you decide to return to fertility, another minor surgery will remove the implant, and its effects will wear off very quickly.
+The implant will release hormones for up to three to five years, so it's a good choice for anyone who wants a reliable, long-acting birth control.
+Should you decide to return to your normal fertility, another minor procedure will remove the implant, and its effects will wear off very quickly.

 HOW IT MEASURES UP